cnoe-io/stacks/crossplane-integrations/README.md

 1. AWS providers
 1. Basic Compositions

-### Note
+> [!NOTE]
-[Using the reference](https://github.com/cnoe-io/stacks/blob/main/ref-implementation/README.md#using-it) example explains how to use each UI's that idpbuilder creates from the reference implementation.
+> [Using the reference](https://github.com/cnoe-io/stacks/blob/main/ref-implementation/README.md#using-it) example explains how to use each UI's that idpbuilder creates from the reference implementation.
 Make sure each ArgoCD application is synced and healthy before proceeding.

 ## Preparing to use Crossplane